How to Choose the Best Survival Water Filter

 Regardless of which system you choose there are a few points to keep in mind.
 None of the filters above treat for chemicals in the water so choose your source wisely.
 With the exception of UV option, none treat for viruses.
 In North America, waterborne viruses are very rare but in other parts of the world, they can be a concern.
 Perhaps combining a UV filter with another system may be your best bet.
 And remember, when the water is suspect, boil it!

-Some of the Best Survival Water Filtration Systems Available
+Best Survival Water Filters Available

 Sawyer Mini Water Filtration System